data-fair/data-fair/doc/pages/install/install.md

   - run `docker-compose --env-file data-fair.env up -d` in the directory
   - check that all containers are up with `docker-compose ps`
   - check that the reverse proxy is attempting to create a certificate with `docker-compose logs nginx`
-  - you should be able to open data-fair in your browser using your domain name
+  - you should be able to open&nbsp;data-fair in your browser using your domain name

 This recipe completes the previous one in many ways that you can chose to use or not by tinkering with the files.
 These improvements are detailed below.